Alabama Court Records

 How do I Find Out if My Bankruptcy Case is Closed in Alabama?

 In Alabama, federal bankruptcy courts make case information available through case records and other points of information such as Bankruptcy Clerk offices and electronic access systems.
 Interested parties may inquire about bankruptcy case status by visiting the Bankruptcy Clerk in the court where the case was filed or heard.
-The clerk will provide case information as permitted by law.
+The clerk typically provides case information as permitted by law.
 While anyone may access public bankruptcy records at no charge, Bankruptcy Clerks may require requestors to present government-issued photo identification as proof of identity.

 Interested parties may also inquire about case status using electronic case records access systems such as the Multi-Court Voice Case Information System (McVCIS) and PACER.
 McVIS is accessible via mobile phone and operates on a speech-to-text system.
 While McVIS is free to use, PACER requires registration.